Common surface features of Mars

 The common surface features of Mars include dark slope streaks, dust devil tracks, sand dunes, Medusae Fossae Formation, fretted terrain, layers, gullies, glaciers, scalloped topography, chaos terrain, possible ancient rivers, pedestal craters, brain terrain, and ring mold craters.

+Ancient shoreline evidence

+Recent studies, particularly from China’s Zhurong rover and supporting orbital data, provide robust evidence for ancient shorelines in Mars’ northern lowlands, notably in Utopia Planitia.
+Ground-penetrating radar profiles collected along a 0.8 km traverse detected 76 subsurface reflectors dipping uniformly between 6° and 20° (mean ≈ 15°) at depths of 9–35 m, closely matching the foreset bedding angles of terrestrial sandy beaches.

+Sediment-texture analysis indicates these layers consist of sand-sized particles delivered by rivers from the southern highlands and reworked by gentle wave action rather than by wind or lava flow.

+Crater-count dating and stratigraphic correlations bracket the northern ocean transgression to ≈ 3.68 Ga, with regression and surface-water loss complete by ≈ 3.42 Ga, implying a 200–300 Myr interval of stable coastal conditions during the Late Noachian–Early Hesperian epochs.

+Analogs on Earth show beach face slopes of 4°–26° under wave-dominated conditions, matching the Martian dip angles and strengthening the interpretation of a coastal depositional environment on early Mars.

+These findings are complemented by orbital observations of > 15 000 clay-rich mounds in nearby Chryse Planitia—remnants of ancient highlands eroded by water nearly 4 billion years ago—preserving layered, phyllosilicate-bearing outcrops that record prolonged aqueous alteration and shore-zone retreat.

+Collectively, the stratigraphy, sedimentology, and chronology of these coastal deposits establish the strongest quantitative case yet for dynamic, wave-influenced Martian beaches and a long-lived northern ocean.
+Such environments may have been prime habitats for early microbial life, making them high-priority targets for future astrobiological exploration.

 Slope streaks

 A new phenomenon known as slope streaks has been uncovered by the HiRISE camera on the Mars Reconnaissance Orbiter.
 These features appear on crater walls and other slopes, and they are thin and many hundreds of metres long.
 The streaks have been observed to grow slowly over the course of a year or so, always beginning at a point source.
 Newly formed streaks are dark in colour but fade as they age until white.
 The cause is unknown, but theories range from dry dust avalanches (the favoured theory) to brine seepage.

 Examples of dark slope streaks from various parts of Mars are shown below.
 Click on image to get a better view.